-I don’t remember advent calendars when I was little.
+I don’t remember having advent calendars when I was little.
 They may have been around but I don’t think that they were as popular as they are now.
-Am I wrong?

 Anyway the first memory that I have of an advent calendar is seeing the commercial ones in the supermarket.
 You know the ones where you open the tab up each day and get a chocolate!
 I think I was past getting excited about a small chocolate treat by then – so I never had one :(.

 Now advent calendars are about so much more than just getting a simple treat each day in the lead up to Christmas.
-I don’t know if you have looked around for advent calendar inspiration but they can be almost like works of art nowadays!
+If you look around for advent calendar inspiration they can be almost like works of art nowadays!

 I just love that the advent calendars can contain simple notes instead of material things.
 Don’t get me wrong getting a small gift each day is great, but there is enough pressure to buy cool gifts for Christmas without having to come up with a small one each day during the lead up!

-I have put together a collection of ten of my favourite advent calendars that I have come across over the last couple of weeks.
-The beauty of these is that most are so easy to make and just use items recycled from your everyday items.
+So I have put together a collection of ten of my favourite advent calendars that I have come across over the last couple of weeks.
+The beauty of these is that most are easy to make and many of them just use items recycled everyday household items.

-If you want the full instructions I have included a link and a Pinterest pin so you can re-pin it for later.
+If you want the full instructions I have included a direct link and I have included a Pinterest pin so you can re-pin it for later.